nterreri/thesis/report/main.md

 extending the coverage to more cancer patients, in an effort to improve the quality of care they receive across the UK.

-In this "greenfield" phase of the project, the key objective is the engineering of an extensible architecture, which is expected to be subject of significant modifications as the software is tweaked in following iterations to accommodate for changes in the nature of the problem, and in the technological landscape.
+In this initial phase of the project, the key objective is the engineering of an extensible architecture, which is expected to be subject of significant modifications as the software is tweaked in following iterations to accommodate for changes in the nature of the problem, and in the technological landscape.
 In